ryancdickson/staging/docs/BR.md

 Beyond the above considerations, computing systems performing Multi-Perspective Issuance Corroboration are considered outside of the audit scope described in Section 8 of these Requirements.

 If any of the above considerations are performed by a Delegated Third Party, the CA MAY obtain reasonable evidence from the Delegated Third Party to ascertain assurance that one or more of the above considerations are followed.
-Delegated Third Parties are not required to be within the audit scope described in Section 8 of these Requirements to satisfy the above considerations.
+As an exception to Section 1.3.2, Delegated Third Parties are not required to be within the audit scope described in Section 8 of these Requirements to satisfy the above considerations.

 Phased Implementation Timeline:
 - *Effective June 15, 2024*, the CA SHOULD implement Multi-Perspective Issuance Corroboration as described in this section.